Aya Uchiyama

 Aya Uchiyama (内山 あや, Uchiyama Aya) is a Japanese women's professional shogi player ranked 1-dan.

 Early life and amateur shogi

 As a junior high school seventh-grade student in 2017, Ushiyama finished third in the 42nd Junior High School Student Meijin Tournament.
 Two years later in October 2019, she finished fourth in the 51st Women's Amateur Meijin Tournament, losing in the semi-finals to Miran Nohara.

+Women's shogi professional

 Promotion history

 Uchiyama's promotion history is as follows: